Bkakulla/Projects/README.md

   Path finding visualization

-- Finding the path from start and goal node using a* pathfinding algorithm.
+- Finding the path from start to goal node using A* pathfinding algorithm.